Independence of Trujillo

-The Independence of Trujillo refers to the historical events that led to the Intendancy of Trujillo, located in northern Peru of 19th century, becoming independent from the Colonialist Spanish state, during the Peruvian War of Independence 1811-1821.
-The fight for independence in the north began in the city of Trujillo between 1820 and 1821 and spread throughout north Peru, ending colonialism in nearly all of northern regions of Peru (Specifically Tumbes, Cajamarca, Amazonas, Piura, Ancash, Lambayeque and San Martín.)
+The Independence of Trujillo refers to the historical events of 1820 and 1821 that led to the independence of the Intendancy of Trujillo, located in the northern coast of what was then the Viceroyalty of Peru, from the Spanish Empire during the Peruvian War of Independence.

 History

 Communication with San Martin

 After General Jose de San Martin landed in Paracas Bay in September 1820, the Mayor José Bernardo de Tagle received a letter from San Martin dated November 20, 1820, inviting them to join the independence movement.
 Tagle agreed to join, knowing the people of Trujillo wanted to be independent.

 Trujillo was the first city in Peru to gain independence from Spain.
 The events which led to independence took place between 24 December 1820 and 6 January 1821.

 On December 24, 1820, at a town meeting, those present unanimously agreed to declare the city's independence within days.
 They then made the flag of Peru that was veiled with a guard of honor on the night of 28 December 1820.